Welcome to Year 6!

 Welcome to Year 6 - otherwise known as Owl Class.
 Thank you for visiting our class page.
 On this page you will find key information about our curriculum and our classroom.
 We will also be sharing some of our learning with you so please come back to visit to see what is new!

 Year 6 is an important year; it provides new opportunities for the children including our four-day residential visit to CEES Stibbington Residential Centre near Peterborough (this usually takes place in October, but this year has been postponed provisionally to July 2021).
-Owl Class also introduces new roles of responsibility (including house captains for those elected, and for all to become a ‘buddy’ to a child in the Reception class).
-In addition, we will be preparing for national tests (SATs) in May 2020 and transition to secondary school.
+Owl Class also introduces new roles of responsibility (including house captains for those elected.)
+In addition, we will be preparing for national tests (SATs) in May 2021 and transition to secondary school.
 I will expect the oldest pupils in the school to exhibit exemplary behaviour at all times, to adopt a positive, active approach to their own learning and to work very hard with me to raise their achievement by the end of KS2.
 We do, however, have lots of fun along the way - it's not all about SATs!

 Please ensure that you are signed into Class Dojo and refer to this for regular news and updates regarding Year 6, including homework details.